OvJafri/JAX-EP/README.md

 | `tau_close` | 1.0544e-03 | 1.0544e-03 | 1.0000 |
 | `G_IL` | -3.1939e-04 | -3.2335e-04 | 1.0124 |

-The forward-mode derivatives were stable for all tested parameters, with the largest deviation from the finite-difference reference being approximately **2.3%**.
+The forward-mode derivatives were stable across all tested parameters, with the largest deviation from the finite-difference reference of approximately **2.3%**.
+These gradient comparisons can be reproduced and visualised using `plot_gradients.py`.

 ### Reverse-Mode Automatic Differentiation